mozilla/glean/docs/user/adding-glean-to-your-project.md

 {{#include ../tab_header.md}}

 <div data-lang="Python" class="tab">
+Since Glean performs disk and networking I/O, it tries to do as much of its work as possible on separate threads and processes.
+Since there are complex tradeoffs and corner cases to support Python parallelism, it is hard to design a one-size-fits-all approach.

+#### Default behavior

-When using the Python bindings, Glean's work is done on a separate thread, managed by Glean itself.
+When using the Python bindings, most of Glean's work is done on a separate thread, managed by Glean itself.
 Glean releases the Global Interpreter Lock (GIL), therefore your application's threads should not be in contention with Glean's thread.

-Glean installs an [`atexit` handler](https://docs.python.org/3/library/atexit.html) so the Glean thread can attempt to cleanly shut down when your application exits.
+Glean installs an [`atexit` handler](https://docs.python.org/3/library/atexit.html) so the Glean thread can cleanly finish when your application exits.
-This handler will wait up to 1 second for any pending work to complete.
+This handler will wait up to 30 seconds for any pending work to complete.

 In addition, by default ping uploading is performed in a separate child process.
 This process will continue to upload any pending pings even after the main process shuts down.
+This is important for commandline tools where you want to return control to the shell as soon as possible and not be delayed by network connectivity.

+#### Cases where subprocesses aren't possible

-Note that this approach may not work with applications built using [`PyInstaller`](https://www.pyinstaller.org/) or similar tools which bundle an application together with a Python interpreter.
-For these cases (and any others which we haven't thought of), there is an option to ensure that ping uploading occurs in the main process.
+The default approach may not work with applications built using [`PyInstaller`](https://www.pyinstaller.org/) or similar tools which bundle an application together with a Python interpreter making it impossible to spawn new subprocesses of that interpreter.
+For these cases, there is an option to ensure that ping uploading occurs in the main process.
 To do this, set the `allow_multiprocessing` parameter on the `glean.Configuration` object to `False`.

+#### Using the `multiprocessing` module

+Additionally, the default approach does not work if your application uses the `multiprocessing` module for parallelism.
+Glean can not wait to finish its work in a `multiprocessing` subprocess, since `atexit` handlers are not supported in that context.
+Therefore, if Glean detects that it is running in a `multiprocessing` subprocess, all of its work that would normally run on a worker thread will run on the main thread.
+In practice, this should not be a performance issue: since the work is already in a subprocess, it will not block the main process of your application.
 </div>

 {{#include ../tab_footer.md}}